East Pakistan: Role of the Pakistani military

-Lieutenant-General Sahabzada Yaqub Khan was sent into East Pakistan in an emergency, following a major blow of the resignation of Vice Admiral Ahsan.
+Lieutenant-General Sahibzada Yaqub Khan was sent into East Pakistan in an emergency, following a major blow of the resignation of Vice Admiral Ahsan.
 General Yaqub temporarily assumed the control of the province, he was also made the corps-commander of Eastern Corps.
 General Yaqub mobilised the entire major forces in East Pakistan.

-Sheikh Mujibur Rahman made a declaration of independence at Dacca on 26 March 1971.
-All major Awami League leaders including elected leaders of the National Assembly and Provincial Assembly fled to neighbouring India and an exile government was formed headed by Mujibur Rahman.
-While he was in Pakistan Prison, Syed Nazrul Islam was the acting president with Tazuddin Ahmed as the prime minister.
+Sheikh Mujib-ur-Rahman made a declaration of independence at Dacca on 26 March 1971.
+All major Awami League leaders including elected leaders of the National Assembly and Provincial Assembly fled to neighbouring India and an exile government was formed headed by Sheikh Mujib-ur-Rahman.
+While he was in a Pakistan prison, Syed Nazrul Islam was the acting president with Tajuddin Ahmed as the prime minister.
 The exile government took oath on 17 April 1971 at Mujib Nagar, within East Pakistan territory of Kushtia district, and formally formed the government.
 Colonel MOG Osmani was appointed the Commander in Chief of Liberation Forces and whole East Pakistan was divided into eleven sectors headed by eleven sector commanders.
 All sector commanders were Bengali officers who had defected from the Pakistan Army.
-This started the Bangladesh Liberation War in which the freedom fighters, joined in December 1971 by 400,000 Indian soldiers, faced the Pakistani Armed Forces of 365,000 plus paramilitary and collaborationist forces.
+This started the nine-month long Bangladesh Liberation War in which the freedom fighters, joined in December 1971 by 400,000 Indian soldiers, faced the Pakistani Armed Forces of 365,000 plus paramilitary and collaborationist forces.
 An additional approximately 25,000 ill-equipped civilian volunteers and police forces also sided with the Pakistan Armed Forces.
 Bloody guerrilla warfare ensued in East Pakistan.